instabaines/Deposit-_Predictive_Model/README.md

 The structure of the notebook is as follows:

-● Requirement.txt - which python packages are needed to run the code ● Main.py - contains all the necessary classes and functions from other files and automates the process of pre-processing, model training, and model prediction.
+<p>● Requirement.txt - which python packages are needed to run the code</p>
+<p>● Main.py - contains all the necessary classes and functions from other files and
+automates the process of pre-processing, model training, and model prediction.</p>
-● Data.py - contains all functions and classes you write to do the pre-processing ● Model.py - contains all functions and classes you write to generate your three models
+<p>● Data.py - contains all functions and classes you write to do the pre-processing</p>
+<p>● Model.py - contains all functions and classes you write to generate your three
+models</p>
-● notebooks/ - a folder that contains jupyter notebooks used to develop the code
+<p>● notebooks/ - a folder that contains jupyter notebooks used to develop the
+code</p>
-● Util.py - Contains the code for the PCA analysis
+<p>● Util.py - Contains the code for the PCA analysis</p>
 <p>The files need to be in the same folder for smooth running </p>